 Michele Siegel, Ph.D., Judith Brisman, Ph.D., & Margot Weinshel, M.S.W.

-Surviving an Eating Disorder: Strategies for Family and Friends (Collins Living 3rd ed., 2009) became an instant success when it was first published in 1988.
+Surviving an Eating Disorder: Strategies for Family and Friends (4th edition, 2021, Harper Perennial) became an instant success when it was first published in 1988.
 It was among the first books to alert America to the serious dangers of a silent but widespread disease, offering effective solutions and support for family and friends of those with eating disorders.
-Now, in its third edition, years after its first publication, the book continues to be a best-seller in its field, generating continued and ongoing interest from readers.
+Now, in its fourth edition, years after its first publication, the book continues to be a best-seller in its field, generating continued and ongoing interest from readers.

 This revised edition is updated with the latest information on what methods and practices work best for family and friends, helping readers take new actions that will encourage the recovery process.
 Illustrated with case examples, the book explains what can be expected from the eating-disordered individual–and from family and friends who care.
 The authors discuss the psychological components of eating disorders, offer guidance for the latest treatments, and show how everyone involved can immediately be of help.

 The newest edition recognizes the diversity in the population of those struggling with eating issues and appreciates and explains why change is hard for everyone involved.

 With its combination of information, insight, and practical strategies Surviving an Eating Disorder allows family and friends, in the best ways possible, to set the stage for recovery now.

 “Clear, wise, and eminently useful advice.
 This book offers solid and specific guidelines for understanding and change.” — Harriet Lerner, PhD, author of The Dance of Anger